Table of Contents

 - Perform a pen-test and audit of equipment.
 Attackers hide much better when they include malicious circuits and components in your equipment.
 So, you should review any equipment connected to your environment.

 In addition to these powerful solutions, Proofpoint also provides expert guidance on best practices for managing cyber supply chain risks.
-By partnering with Proofpoint, organizations can gain valuable insights into industry standards and regulations relevant to their specific sector while benefiting from tailored recommendations based on unique business needs.
+By partnering with Proofpoint, organisations can gain valuable insights into industry standards and regulations relevant to their specific sector while benefiting from tailored recommendations based on unique business needs.